-Most expats employed in Kazakhstan will find themselves working in the nation's capital, Nur-Sultan (previously known as Astana) or in Almaty.
-Abundant natural resources and a variety of thriving industries offer a number of opportunities for expats considering working in Kazakhstan.
+Most expats working in Kazakhstan will find themselves in the nation's capital, Astana (previously Nur-Sultan) or in Almaty.
+Abundant natural resources and a variety of thriving industries offer many opportunities for expats considering employment in Kazakhstan.

 Job market in Kazakhstan

-Kazakhstan has a number of valuable natural resources including oil, gas and metals.
+Kazakhstan has several valuable natural resources, including oil, gas and metals.
 Prominent industries include engineering, construction, mining and manufacturing.
 As is the case with many countries in Asia, there is a high demand for English teachers.

 Finding a job in Kazakhstan

-Online job boards and classified sections in local newspapers are a good place to start the search, but making personal connections in the country is likely to yield better results and more opportunities.
-LinkedIn can be a valuable resource in this case, as can local business meet-ups.
+Online job boards and classified sections in local newspapers are great places to start the search, but making personal connections in the country is likely to yield better results and more opportunities.
+LinkedIn can also be a valuable resource, as can local business meet-ups.

 Work culture in Kazakhstan

 Most businesses in Kazakhstan follow the classic 40-hour Monday to Friday work week, with an eight-hour workday.

 Business dealings in Kazakhstan tend to be formal, and expats should ensure they are dressed smartly.
-There is usually a chain of authority in the office with the most senior members of the company making decisions.
+There is usually a chain of authority in the office, with the most senior members making decisions.
 It's important to treat such individuals with a great degree of respect.